Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 If you visit in summer, you can start or end your day at Katase Higashihama or Nishihama Beaches and swim in the ocean.

 It is crowded in the summer, as you would expect.
 But to be honest, compared to some of the comments I had read online about how crowded this beach could be, it was not as bad as I expected.
 And I went on a Saturday in August!
-But I am used to going to the Mediterranean beaches in France that are SUPER crowded, so that must be the reason.

 View of Enoshima from Katase Higashihama Beach